DataDog/java-dogstatsd-client/README.md

 ### Unix Domain Socket support

 As an alternative to UDP, Agent6 can receive metrics via a UNIX Socket (on Linux only).
 This library supports transmission via this protocol.
 To use it, simply pass the socket path as a hostname, and 0 as port.

 By default, all exceptions are ignored, mimicking UDP behaviour.
-When using Unix Sockets, transmission errors will trigger exceptions you can choose to handle by passing a `StatsDClientErrorHandler`:
+When using Unix Sockets, transmission errors trigger exceptions you can choose to handle by passing a `StatsDClientErrorHandler`:

 - Connection error because of an invalid/missing socket will trigger a `java.io.IOException: No such file or directory`
 - If dogstatsd's reception buffer were to fill up, the send will timeout after 100ms and throw either a